Mohammadsdq/InstagramBot/README.md

 # Instaram Bot #
 Instagram User Bot.
-This bot runs on your account and shows the date of each day in your biography.
+This bot runs in your account and shows the date of each day and a random fact in your bio.

 ## Preview ##
 <img src="./prv.jpg" style="with: 80%">